gh-unit/gh-unit/README.markdown

 If you are wondering, the `RunTests.sh` script will only run the tests if the env variable TESTS_CLI is set.
 This is why this phase is ignored when running the test GUI.
 This is how we use a single Test target for both the GUI and command line testing.

-For an example Makefile see:
+For an example Makefiles see:

-(Makefile)[http://github.com/gabriel/gh-unit/tree/master/Project/Makefile] (for Mac App) (Makefile)[http://github.com/gabriel/gh-unit/tree/master/Project-IPhone/Makefile] (for iPhone App)
+- [Makefile](http://github.com/gabriel/gh-unit/tree/master/Project/Makefile) (for a Mac App)
+- [Makefile](http://github.com/gabriel/gh-unit/tree/master/Project-IPhone/Makefile) (for an iPhone App)

 The script will return a non-zero exit code on test failure so your continuous integration scripts work.